 Instructions

-• Cheesecake: Preheat oven to 325 degrees F. Beat cream cheese until very smooth, about 3-5 minutes (no less!).
-Add sugar and beat for 3 minutes.
-Beat in eggs then egg yolk, one at a time just until combined after each addition.
-Beat in sour cream and vanilla just until combined.
-Pour filling over cooled crust.
+- Cheesecake: Preheat the oven to 325°F. Beat the cream cheese until very smooth, about 3-5 minutes (no less!).
+Add the sugar and beat for 3 minutes.
+Beat in the eggs and egg yolk, one at a time, just until combined after each addition.
+Beat in the sour cream and vanilla just until combined.
+Pour the filling over the cooled crust.

-• Place the pie pan in a large roasting pan and add warm water until it reaches half way up the sides of the pie pan.
-Bake for 45 minutes at 325 degrees F. The cheesecake should still jiggle in the center (it will firm up after chilling), and the edges should be mostly set.
-After 45 minutes, turn oven off and crack oven door open.
-Let cool in cracked, oven for 30 minutes.
-Remove cheesecake from oven and let cool completely on a rack then chill in refrigerator for at least 4 hours, best if overnight.
+- Bake: Place the pie pan in a large roasting pan and add warm water until it reaches halfway up the sides of the pie pan.
+Bake for 45 minutes at 325°F. The cheesecake should still jiggle in the center (it will firm up after chilling), and the edges should be mostly set.

-• While Cheesecake is baking, prepare Blueberry Sauce according to directions (will thicken as it chills).
-Chill in the refrigerator separate from cheesecake.
+- Blueberry Sauce: While the Cheesecake is baking, prepare the Blueberry Sauce according to the directions (it will thicken as it chills).
+Chill in the refrigerator separate from the cheesecake.

-• When ready to serve, spoon blueberry sauce over cheesecake and serve.
+- Serve: When ready to serve, spoon the sauce over the cheesecake and serve.

 Video